alexjlockwood/android-2048-strings/README.md

      * **`strings.xml`** contains `string`s used by the application that need to be translated.
      * **`short_description.txt`** contains the "short description" promo message that is displayed on the Play Store.
-The Play Store enforces an *80 character limit*.
+Note that the Play Store enforces an *80 character limit*.
      * **`full_description.txt`** contains the "full description" message that is displayed on the Play Store.
-The Play Store enforces a *4000 character limit*.
+Note that the Play Store enforces a *4000 character limit*.
      * **`do_not_translate.xml`** contains `string`s used by the application that don't need to be translated.
 You can ignore this file.
  3. Translated `string`s should go in the `values-XXX/strings.xml`, `values-XXX/short_description.txt`,
     and `values-XXX/full_description.txt` files, where `XXX` is your language's [locale code](http://www.science.co.il/Language/Locale-codes.asp).

- 4. When you are finished with your proposed translation, you can submit by either [creating a pull request](https://help.github.com/articles/creating-a-pull-request) or sending me the translated files by [email](twentyfortyeightplusplus@gmail.com)... choose whichever option is easier for you. :)
+ 4. When you are finished, you can submit your translation by either [creating a pull request](https://help.github.com/articles/creating-a-pull-request) or sending me the translated files by [email](twentyfortyeightplusplus@gmail.com)... choose whichever option is easier for you. :)
+     * **IMPORTANT NOTE:** Please remember to double check your translation for typos, copy/paste errors, etc. before submitting the files.
+Likewise, if you spot an accidental typo/bug in a `string`, please don't hesitate to notify me of the problem! :)

+ 5. When the translation is published, I'll add your name to the About activity and the app's Play Store listing... it's my way of saying thanks! :)

 ## Current Progress